expo/eas-cli/packages/eas-cli/README.md

   --non-interactive                 Run command in non-interactive mode --path=path                       Path to the .apk/.aab/.ipa file

   --profile=profile                 Name of the submit profile from eas.json.
-Defaults to "production" if defined in
+Defaults to "release" if defined in
                                     eas.json.

   --url=url                         App archive url